cwcyau/hdruk-phd-handbook/course_docs/admin.md

 ## Programme Administration

-The Programme Administration Team are here to provide help and support on a range of administrative issues relating to the HDRUK PhD programme.
+The Programme Administration Team are here to provide help and support on a range of administrative issues relating to the HDR UK PhD programme.
 The Administration Team co-ordinate the administrative functions of the PhD Programme and we are often your first point of contact.
 Whether you have a question about expenses, training administration or anything else, we are here to help you through your PhD journey.

 ## Publications

 We look forward to students publishing their work.
-As your research is supported by HDRUK and Wellcome, you are obliged to appropriately acknowledge the source of your PhD funding with the following statement:
+As your research is supported by HDR UK and Wellcome, you are obliged to appropriately acknowledge the source of your PhD funding with the following statement:

 >[INSERT STUDENT NAME] acknowledges the receipt of studentship awards from the Health Data Research UK-The Alan Turing Institute Wellcome PhD Programme in Health Data Science (Grant Ref: 218529/Z/19/Z).

 HDRUK will check annually about any accepted or planned publications.
-Information about publications can be submitted to HDRUK via the [Research Paper Submission](https://hdruk.box.com/s/es1ovvkdojwlgi1jeorn8u5kdf1c68iq) form.
+Information about publications can be submitted to HDR UK via the [Research Paper Submission](https://hdruk.box.com/s/es1ovvkdojwlgi1jeorn8u5kdf1c68iq) form.

 ## Financial queries